A story of Hope

 A Mural Project

-The Syrian families we work with are settling into life in America.
-Most of them have been in the U.S. about a year and they don’t have the same needs they did when we first met them.
-Their lives seem more normal.
-More time is spent talking about school or switching apartments than about the distant war, but there’s always something that reminds us their journey to San Diego and to this point in history has been anything but normal.
+Many of our Syrian friends are settling into life in America.
+Some have even become U.S. citizens and their lives are much different than when they first arrived.
+More time is spent talking about school or switching apartments than about the distant war, but there’s always reminders that their journey to San Diego and to this point in history has been anything but normal.
+And new families are still arriving.

 As we listened that day in the library, we were overwhelmed thinking about everything they had been through and then Ahmed made the most sobering statement… “Please don’t feel bad for me.
 I’m one of the lucky ones!
 There are so many people that have had it much worse.
 By comparison, we have been spared many sorrows.
 I made it to the U.S. with my wife and kids.”
 Then he told us a horrific story about a 16-year-old boy who was used as a human shield and strapped to the front of a tank.
 He watched the family chase the tank down the street begging for the boy’s life.